AymanSec/Farasha/README.md

 # Farasha
-this project for automated web scanner using xss vuln known like xss lfi rfi sql injection xxe .
+this project for automated web scanner xss.